vatpac-technology/sops/docs/client/towerstrips.md

 </figure>

 #### Runway Crossings
-For aircraft who need to cross an active runway, first coordinate with ADC, then select the strip and use the [XX CROSS XX](#control-bar) button to highlight it as a runway crossing.
-ADC will place the `XXX CROSSING XXX` [bar](#control-bar) in the **Runway Bay** to prevent inadvertent takeoff or landing clearances from being issued.
-Once the aircraft is clear, remove the crossing highlight.
+For aircraft who need to cross an active runway, select the strip and use the [XX CROSS XX](#control-bar) button to highlight it as a runway crossing.
+SMC should hotline ADC to request each runway crossing and/or place the strip in the **Holding Point Bay**  with the crossing highlight applied, as a visual trigger to ADC that an aircraft needs to cross.
+Once ADC has approved the runway crossing, place the strip back in the **Taxi Bay** and remove the highlight.

 !!! tip
     You can quickly toggle the crossing highlight by selecting an aircraft and pressing `X`.

 <figure markdown>
 ![Runway Crossing](../controller-skills/img/ozstripsrunwaycrossing.png){ width="700" }
-    <figcaption>BAW15 instructed to cross runway 27, with the **Runway Bay** blocked out</figcaption>
+    <figcaption>BAW17 is instructed to hold short of RWY 27 and placed in the **Holding Point Bay** with the crossing highlight</figcaption>
 </figure>

 Coordinated runway releases should be recorded by placing a `RUNWAY XX RELEASED TO SMC` [bar](#control-bar) in the **Runway Bay**.
 There is no need to highlight a taxiing aircraft crossing a runway which has been released to SMC.